Anaconda-Platform/ae5-tini/README.md

 This process ensures full signal propagation and zombie collection.

-Installation should introduce minimal disruption to a running cluster, and can easily be reversed if necessary:
+Installation should introduce minimal disruption to a running cluster, and can easily be reversed if needed:

 1. Copy the contents of this repository to `/opt/anaconda/tini` on the master node.
 2. Enter the Gravity environment and move to this directory.